 Dilated cardiomyopathy (DCM) is defined as left ventricular chamber dilation with decreased systolic function (FEVG <40%).
 There may also be right ventricular dysfunction.
 Causes are related to intrinsic myocardial damage.

-Although a variety of aetiologies can result in a dilated cardiomyopathy which are listed as below.
+Although a variety of etiologies can result in a dilated cardiomyopathy which are listed as below.
 Some are classified as separate entities.
 (See WHO 1995 classification of cardiomyopathies)

-- ischaemic (coronary artery disease) - ischaemic cardiomyopathy
+- ischemic (coronary artery disease) - ischemic cardiomyopathy

 - infectious (myocarditis: virus, bacteria)